 Best Time of the Year to Visit Sofia and Bulgaria

-Sofia has a humid continental climate with rather defined four seasons.
+The capital of Bulgaria has a humid continental climate with rather defined four seasons.
 Considering its relatively high altitude for an European capital (550m) Sofia has a cooler climate than most parts of Bulgaria.
 This brings its advantages and disadvantages, depending when you visit the city and your personal taste.

 Spring and the beginning of autumn are great for sightseeing, and prices are very inviting.
 For those coming in summer, the weather is usually warm yet pleasant, however, some weeks can be extremely hot.